Gabriel García Márquez: Crafting the Masterpiece of Magical Realism

 Úrsula Iguarán

 Úrsula Iguarán, the matriarch of the Buendía family, is the glue holding this zany bunch together.
-Living well over a hundred years, she’s like the Energizer Bunny of Macondo—keeps going and going. Úrsula is the voice of reason, constantly revitalizing the family with her practical wisdom and indomitable spirit.
+Living well over a hundred years, she’s like the Energizer Bunny of Macondo—keeps going and going. Úrsula is of reason, constantly revitalizing the family with her practical wisdom and indomitable spirit.

 Character TraitDescription